Every case is different, but some of the ways a attorney can help you in filing for disability and proceeding through the process include:

 - Answer all questions about applying for disability and how to win disability benefits.

-- Analyze your case under Social Security regulations.
+- Analyze your case under complex Social Security regulations.

 - Come with you to any disability hearing you have with the Social Security Administration.

 - Contact your doctor and explain Social Security regulations to obtain a report consistent with the regulations.

 - Suggest that the Social Security Administration send you to a doctor for a consultative examination.

 - Obtain documents from your Social Security file.